D-Sketon/hexo-theme-reimu/README.en.md

 ## Installation

-> The pure beginner can use [reimu-template](https://github.com/D-Sketon/reimu-template) directly.
-It comes with hexo, hexo-theme-reimu and other packages pre-installed, so just clone the repository - install dependencies - change the configuration and you've got a basic blog!
+> For beginners, you can directly use [reimu-template](https://github.com/D-Sketon/reimu-template).
+It comes pre-installed with hexo, hexo-theme-reimu and other functional packages.
+You only need to clone the repository, install dependencies, and modify the configuration to get a basic blog!

 Using npm